danielrosehill/LLMs-on-LLMs/unsorted/looking-for-more-multi-llm-access-tools-for-power-users.md

 # Prompt

-I've come across a few interesting tools which allow you to use multiple LLMs for conversational interactions: Typing Mind, Chat Playground, and Poe.
+I> 've come across a few interesting tools which allow you to use multiple LLMs for conversational interactions: Typing Mind, Chat Playground, and Poe.
 I wasn't a huge fan of Perplexity.
 I'm a "power user" who runs a large volume of prompts daily.
 I would like to find whichever tool has the highest rate limits and the widest choice of models.
 Please list as many options as you're aware of

 # Output